RiceDumpling-QR/SURA-code-base/README.md

 # KickScraping
-upload the urls that you want to scrape in video_urls.txt\n run python main.py
+upload the urls that you want to scrape in video_urls.txt<br>
+run python main.py